Find a Cheaper Gas Provider and Save Money in 2025!

 min reading

-Cavity wall insulation costs roughly €7.50 - €10.50 per m2 and for a standard, three-bedroom house, about €1,900 - €2,200.
+Cavity wall insulation costs roughly between €7.50 - €10.50 per m2, and for a standard three-bedroom house, the cost is about €1,900 - €2,200.
 There are SEAI grants available for cavity wall insulation up to €1,700 depending on the size of your home.
 Cavity wall insulation involves filling the cavity between your inner and outer walls with an insulating material that will help your home to become more energy efficient, reducing the amount of heat that is lost through your exterior walls.

 What Is Cavity Wall Insulation?